-One of the many interesting questions I get regarding traffic sources for your website is “how do I increase website traffic organically?”
+One of the many intriguing questions I get regarding traffic sources for your website is “how do I increase website traffic organically?”
 In other words, “how do I increase website traffic without paying for it?”

-There are numerous ways of going about increasing the amount of traffic to your site with nothing more than sweat equity and I’ll attempt to help you build a better plan to execute this strategy.
+There are numerous ways of going about increasing the amount of traffic to your site with nothing more than sweat equity, and I’ll attempt to help you build a better plan to execute this strategy.

 To put the Creatibly version of search engine optimization, SPW into action a few areas of content must align.